The Cheapest Cities To Fly Into in Europe (and Where You’ll Save the Most)

 How far in advance should you buy plane tickets to Europe?

-While most airlines release their flights up to a year in advance, jumping on tickets too early hardly provides a price benefit nor guarantees the best deal.
-However, it is also true that booking last minute won’t get you the cheapest deals.
+While most airlines release their flights up to a year in advance, jumping on tickets too early rarely gets you the best deal.
+Similarly, waiting until the last minute to book can be a gamble—and an expensive one at that.

-The best time to book flights to Europe (or any other international destination) is between 2 and 8 months, which is considered the “Goldilocks Window,” the time frame where prices are the cheapest and great deals appear; for peak seasons, like summer and the winter holidays, you should add a couple months to this time frame.
-Thus, to boost your chances of maximizing your savings, trust Going’s search engine and flight alerts to deliver unbeatable flight deals.
-With us, you’ll never miss out on a steal!
+The best time to book flights to Europe (or another international destination) is 2–8 months before departure.
+This is considered the “Goldilocks Window,” the time frame when great deals are most likely to pop up.
+For peak seasons, such as summer, winter holidays, or St. Patrick’s Day in Ireland, you should add a couple months to this time frame.
+To boost your savings, trust Going’s search engine and flight hacks to deliver unbeatable flight deals.
+We never miss a steal, so you won’t either.

 Tips for scoring the cheapest flights to Europe

 Jetting off to Europe doesn’t have to drain your bank account.
-With a few smart strategies and a little insider know-how, you can find cheap flights and explore the entire European continent for a bargain.
+With a few smart strategies and a little insider know-how, you can find cheap flights and explore the entire European continent on a budget.

 When looking for budget-friendly flights, airfare price alerts from sites like Going are your best friend.
 Our dedicated team of Flight Experts uses sophisticated technology to compare thousands of flights daily to bring you the best deals.
-Simply set up the alerts on our app, sit back, and let us do the rest.
+Simply set up a flight alert in the app, sit back, and let us do the rest.

 Use flexible dates search